saassenza/MADna/LAMMPS/README.md

 ```
 Initialization/Initialization.py CAAGATGC mySim/initialization 150 300
 ```
-creates the files needed to simulate a DNA molecule with sequence 5'-CAAGATGC-3' (corresponding to 5'-GCATCTTG-3' on the other strand) embedded in a solution containing 150 mM of salt and at temperature 300 K, and stores the file in the folder mySim/initialization
+creates the files needed to simulate a DNA molecule with sequence 5'-CAAGATGC-3' (corresponding to 5'-GCATCTTG-3' on the other strand) embedded in a solution containing 150 mM of salt and at temperature 300 K, and stores the files in the folder mySim/initialization

 The script generates four files:
 - **sequence.dat** contains the chosen sequence as a simple text